shanperera/Coat-Check-Venue/README.md

 Realtime Firebase DB data are stored as JSON objects.
 To ensure data security and integrity, each venue is given a unique user ID, this allows for each venue to quickly access their relevant data and keeps the data of other venues private and inaccessible.

+The database has a flattened structure to ensure minimal delay and absolute accuracy when storing and retrieving data.

 This project uses the Zebra Crossing barcode scanning library for Android: https://github.com/zxing/zxing

 ## **Overall Structure of the Firebase DB:**